harshing/RTMP-Audio-Publishing-Android/README.md

 # RTMP-Audio-Publishing-Android
-An Android Application with RTMP audio publishing stream module
+An Android Application with RTMP audio publishing and video fetching and publishing stream module